smenjas/color-explorer/README.md

 This is an app for exploring colors, built for fun.
-It's an exercise to learn web development fundamentals, using the simplest technology stack: plain HTML, CSS, & client-side JS.
+It's an exercise to learn web development fundamentals, using the simplest technology stack: plain HTML, CSS, & JS.

 ## Exercise Constraints
-- No libraries, frameworks, templates, or preprocessors
+- No libraries, frameworks, templates, or preprocessors outside Node.js
-- No server side processing (e.g. Node or Deno)
 - No dev tools except Git, an editor, and a web browser

 ## Goals